trypear/pearai-extension/CONTRIBUTING.md

 > Pre-requisite: you have installed [git][install-git], [node][install-node] and [pnpm][install-pnpm].

-1. Clone the repo: `git clone git@github.com:trypear/pearai-extension.git`
-1. Go into the cloned repository: `cd pearai-extension`
+1. Fork the repository and create your branch from main.
-1. Clone the repo: `git clone git@github.com:trypear/pearai-extension.git`
+1. Clone your fork.
-1. Go into the cloned repository: `cd pearai-extension`
-1. Install dependencies: `pnpm install`
+1. Install dependencies in repository root: `pnpm install`
-1. Build the extension: `pnpm build-all`
+1. Build the extension in repository root: `pnpm build-all`

 The project uses [TypeScript][typescript], [Vitest][vitest] for the tests and [Prettier][prettier] for the formatting.